Privacy Policy

 While we take reasonable steps to safeguard information, no method of transmission or storage is completely secure and absolute security cannot be guaranteed.

 We may update this Privacy Policy from time to time to reflect changes in our practices or legal requirements.
-Updates will be posted on this page, along with the revised effective date.
+Updates will be posted on this page, along with the revised "Last Updated" date.
 We encourage you to review it periodically.

-If you have any questions or concerns about this policy or your personal data, feel free to contact us at: [email protected].
+If you have any questions or concerns about this policy or your personal data, contact us at: [email protected].

 Address: